Modern Slavery Act 2015 Statement

 - Having a whistleblowing policy - so employees know that they can come forward and raise any issues or concerns confidentially without fear of reprisal.

 However, the BDZ Group recognised that there were more steps it could take to combat modern slavery.
 The measures which BDZ is now taking are set out below.

 During the current financial year, the BDZ Group has:

 - Undertaken a review of its existing business and supply chains (domestic and international) to identify and analyse risks of modern slavery.
 While this review has initially focused on core suppliers, consideration is also being given to ancillary suppliers(where there is the potential for reduced transparency and increased risk).

-- Begun an ongoing process of due diligence, monitoring and continuous improvement, to obtain reliable information from suppliers and ensure good practice in tackling modern slavery (to include working with suppliers to educate them on and address any potential modern slavery risks).
+- We have begun an ongoing process of due diligence, monitoring and continuous improvement, to obtain reliable information from suppliers and ensure good practice in tackling modern slavery (to include working with suppliers to educate them on and address any potential current slavery risks).

 - Updated existing supply agreements, to include specific obligations and warranties regarding modern slavery, and to provide it with enhanced inspection and audit rights.

 - Put in place new policies in respect of modern slavery, including a new Supplier Code of Conduct.